An elementary illustrated introduction to simplicial sets: Introduction

 \section{Introduction}

-The following notes grew out of my own difficulties in attempting to learn the basics of simplicial sets and simplicial homotopy theory, and thus they are aimed at someone with roughly the same starting knowledge I had, specifically some amount of comfort with simplicial homology (e.g. that available to those of us who grew up learning homology from Munkres \cite{MK}, slightly less so for those coming of age in Hatcher \cite{Ha}) and the basic fundamentals of topological homotopy theory, including homotopy groups.
+The following notes grew out of my own difficulties in attempting to learn the basics of simplicial sets and simplicial homotopy theory, and thus they are aimed at someone with roughly the same starting knowledge I had, specifically some amount of comfort with simplicial homology and the basic fundamentals of topological homotopy theory, including homotopy groups.
 Equipped with this background, I wanted to understand a little of what simplicial sets and their generalizations to other categories are all about, as they seem ubiquitous in the literature of certain schools of topology.
 To name just a few important instances of which I am aware, simplicial objects occur in May's work on recognition principles for iterated loop spaces \cite{May72}, Quillen's approach to rational homotopy theory (see \cite{Quil69, FHT}), Bousfield and Kan's work on completions, localization, and limits in homotopy theory \cite{BouKan}, Quillen's abstract treatment of homotopy theory \cite{Quil67}, and various aspects of homological algebra, including group cohomology, Hochschild homology, and cyclic homology (see \cite{WEIB}).

 However, in attempting to learn the rudiments of simplicial theory, I encountered immediate and discouraging difficulties, which led to serious frustration on several occasions.
 It was only after several different attempts from different angles that I finally began to ``see the picture,'' and my intended goal here is to aid future students (of all ages) to ease into the subject.